tigera-solutions/cc-aks-security-compliance-workshop/README.md

 ---

-### NetworkSets to whitelist ingress and egress access
+### Use NetworkSets to whitelist ingress and egress access

 | PCI Control # | Requirements| How Calico meets this requirements |
 | --- | --- | --- |